The Digication Blog

 How To Help Students Practice Mindfulness and Critical Thinking

-Part of helping students become effective thinkers is helping them develop the ability to think critically and to practice mindfulness as they progress through their academic careers.
-The benefits of helping them develop these two skills extend beyond their time in academia, and if practiced consistently, can extend well into their professional careers as well.
+Part of helping students become effective thinkers is helping them develop the ability to think critically and practice mindfulness as they progress through their academic careers.
+The benefits of assisting them to develop these two skills extend beyond their academic time and, if practiced consistently, can extend well into their professional careers.

 Why do these skills matter?

-Helping students understand the processes of thinking, rethinking, and making connections between learning experiences can help them have more meaningful learning experiences — this helps students understand the whys behind the hows of their time in higher education.
+Helping students understand the processes of thinking, rethinking, and making connections between learning experiences can help them have more meaningful learning experiences.
+This allows students to understand the whys behind the hows of their time in higher education.

-When put into practice, students learn to connect ideas, subject matter, and even courses that, at first, may seem completely irrelevant to their interests and pursuits, but with the appropriate guidance, they can develop incredible insights and self-discovery by understanding how these connect to them as learners, as well as understanding how these topics and ideas may have impacted others in different ways.
+When put into practice, students learn to connect ideas, subject matter, and even courses that, at first, may seem utterly irrelevant to their interests and pursuits.
+Still, with the appropriate guidance, they can develop incredible insights and self-discovery by understanding how these connect to them as learners and how these topics and ideas may have impacted others differently.
 This allows students to develop the ability to think both broadly and deeply, which results in more meaningful learning experiences, allows for more effective reflection, and helps them discover their authentic selves.

 Self-Discovery and Meaningful Learning Through Storytelling

-The ability to think critically and practice mindfulness is the foundation that allows someone to discover themselves, and storytelling is a powerful way they can use to pull it all together with a cohesive and meaningful structure.
+The ability to think critically and practice mindfulness is the foundation that allows someone to discover themselves, and storytelling is a powerful way to pull it all together with a cohesive and meaningful structure.

 How does it start?